alanvito1/ORSTAC/README.md

 ---

+## 🧠 ORSTAC Cognitive AI Agent

+The repository features an autonomous **AI Cognitive Agent** stack located in the [orstac-agent/](orstac-agent/) directory.
+Built on top of n8n, Gemini, and pgvector (PostgreSQL), the agent acts as an advanced repository assistant.
+It has access to our complete database of 3,360+ robots, the Deriv WebSocket API specifications, and Blockly XML rules.
+The agent performs semantic searches, analyzes XML block logic, and learns continuously from trading execution outcomes to recommend the best strategies and money management models.

+---

 ## 🤝 Contributing

 Contributions are the lifeblood of ORSTAC!
 We have thousands of bots, but there is always room for improvement.
 Whether you are fixing a bug or sharing a new "Holy Grail" strategy, your contribution matters.